HenryMikitish/simple/docs.md

-This is the very best snake oil on the market.
+This is the VERY best snake oil on the market.

 It even cures **your** bad breath!